websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/publications/creating-and-managing-publications.md

 ### Publish

 Select *Publish* to immediately publish your publication's changes.
 When selected, DXP performs a conflicts detection and notifies you if your publication includes any conflicting changes.
-If there are no conflicts, click on *Publish* to make your changes live.
+If there are no conflicts, click *Publish* to make your changes live.
 See [Making and Publishing Changes](./making-and-publishing-changes.md) and [Resolving Conflicts](./resolving-conflicts.md) for more information on this process.

 ### Schedule

 Select *Schedule* to determine a future date and time when your publication's changes are applied to production.
 When selected, DXP performs a conflicts detection and notifies you if there are any conflicting changes.
-If there are no conflicts, click on *Next*, and set a *Date and Time* using UTC to publish your changes.
-When finished, click on *Schedule*.
+If there are no conflicts, click *Next*, and set a *Date and Time* using UTC to publish your changes.
+When finished, click *Schedule*.
 See [Making and Publishing Changes](./making-and-publishing-changes.md) and [Resolving Conflicts](./resolving-conflicts.md) for more information on this process.

 ### Permissions